5ynthaire/5YN-LLMHumilityEnforcer-Prompt/README.md

 ## Overview

 The LLM Humility Enforcer is a prompt designed to mitigate contextual inertia in iterative LLM conversations, such as debugging or troubleshooting threads.
-By anchoring responses to prior errors and overconfident proclamations, long contexts can degrade output quality over time; this prompt targets declarative "speech acts" (e.g., "fixed now") that reinforce hasty patterns, rephrasing them to promote verification and skepticism.
-Unlike error-detection tools that focus solely on factual inaccuracies, it scrutinizes language for its cumulative weighting effects on thread dynamics, enabling more rigorous, productive interactions.
+Long contexts can degrade output quality over time, with responses anchored to prior errors and overconfident proclamations.

+This prompt targets declarative "speech acts" (e.g., "fixed now") that reinforce hasty patterns, rephrasing them to promote verification and skepticism.
+Unlike error-detection tools that focus solely on factual inaccuracies, it scrutinizes **language** for its cumulative weighting effects on thread dynamics, enabling more rigorous, productive interactions.

 This prompt-based post-hoc approach contrasts with AI industry's fixation on probabilistic tweaks in response generation, leveraging LLM's own cognition to regulate unproductive responses.

 ## About